VFPX/VFPX.github.io/ThorUpdate.md

 1. Create a subdirectory of your project folder named ThorUpdater.

 2. Download [ThorUpdater.zip](https://vfpx.github.io/ThorUpdater/ThorUpdater.zip) and unzip it in the ThorUpdater folder.
-This zip file contains CreateThorUpdate.ps1, Project.txt, Version.txt, and Thor_Update_Template.prg.
+This zip file contains CreateThorUpdate.ps1, Project.txt, Version.txt, Thor_Update_Template.prg, and Thor_Update_Template_With_Menu.prg

 3. Edit Project.txt to specify your project information: